Blank Spot Project

 Product use cases

-is a vaccine against the ever stronger anti-democratic winds infecting the world in which more and more people question the freedom of the press and the role of journalism.
+Blank Spot is a vaccine against the ever stronger anti-democratic winds infecting the world in which more and more people question the freedom of the press and the role of journalism.
 We show how the journalistic process works and why it costs a lot of money.
-We illustrate that to produce quality journalism, you have to have an organization with resources to provide safety
+We illustrate that to produce quality journalism, you have to have an organization with resources to provide safety, equipment, logistics, editorial staff, and time.

 Several actors on the Swedish media market have launched new and exciting international reporting efforts.
 These are mostly done from a traditional news logic and approach.
 Our ambition to be on location before, during and after incidents, events and conflicts along with reaching a global audience, has little competition.
 There are some niche media actors within the aid organization community, but none with the close connection to such a large audience.